-The Cupra website (and other materials we provide to you) may contain links to third party websites.
+The CUPRA website (and other materials we provide to you) may contain links to third party websites.
 The operators of those websites may have privacy policies and practices which differ from our own.
-Cupra is not responsible for the content of any external website or the privacy practices of any third party.
+We not responsible for the content of any third party website or the privacy practices of any third party.

 5. How we collect personal information

-Cupra collects personal information in a variety of ways directly from you, including:
+CUPRA collects personal information in a variety of ways, including:

 - when you use data-collecting devices, products or systems;

-- from our dealer network or agents when you purchase a vehicle or have your vehicle repaired;
+- from our agent and repairer network when you purchase a vehicle or have your vehicle repaired;

 - from your agents or representatives who act on your behalf;